 The kidneys are the center for fluid management in your body.
 They filter nearly 120-150 quarts of fluids every day.
-The lack of water can cause kidney stones and other problems.
-You can help your kidneys efficiently flush out the unwanted wastes by drinking tons of water.
+The lack of water can cause kidney stones, urinary tract infections, and other problems.
+You can help your kidneys flush out the unwanted wastes by drinking gallons of water.

 15. Helps boost performance during exercise